 On 31 May 2018 Dutch Minister Dekker published a draft bill for consultation that primarily aims to modernise and simplify the law of evidence within Dutch civil procedure.

 The draft bill draws heavily on a report dated 10 April 2017 from the expert group on the modernisation of law of evidence.
 The Dutch Bar Association has since published an advice paper on the report.
 The consultation period ended on 29 July 2018.
-This blog highlights some of the key changes proposed under the draft bill.
+Stibbe’s litigation team (Amsterdam) has prepared and submitted a response to the draft bill.

 Although it is not certain at this stage whether these changes will enter into effect, they reflect interesting developments which would fundamentally change Dutch civil procedure.

 The Explanatory Memorandum to the draft bill notes that existing Dutch civil proceedings are too complex, take too much time and lack effectiveness.

 According to the Minister, this is partly because parties often file various applications in order to obtain evidence while the proceedings on the merits are ongoing.
 This leads to increased costs and delay of the proceedings.
 Furthermore, different thresholds are applicable for awarding a particular application to obtain evidence.
 The Minister notes that this creates confusion for parties and prevents them from selecting the most effective application.

 The proposals in the draft bill aim to improve the law of evidence and establish a form of dispute resolution that leads to more effective solutions and earlier settlement of disputes.

 The draft bill proposes various key changes to Dutch civil procedure, which are highlighted below: